indigo-iam/wlcg-jwt-compliance-tests/README.md

 Basic requirements for running the testsuite are:

-* have a local oidc-agent configuration for a client named `wlcg` and registered on the WLCG IAM instance (more details [here][iam-doc-oidc]);
+- have a local oidc-agent configuration for a client named `wlcg` and registered on the WLCG IAM instance (more details [here][iam-doc-oidc]);
-* be member of the more priviledged `/wlcg/test` group in the WLCG IAM; membership requests to optional groups can only be issued by VO admins.
+- be member of the `/wlcg/test` optional group in the WLCG IAM.
+  In order to join IAM groups you have to login to IAM and click the "Add to group" button; membership requests will be granted by VO admins afterwards.

 [iam-doc-oidc]: https://indigo-iam.github.io/v/v1.7.2/docs/tasks/user/getting-a-token/#registering-a-client